Physics-informed neural networks for gravity currents reconstruction from limited data: Physics Informed Neural Networks for flow reconstruction

 The complete objective function considered in this work is expressed as~:

 where $\omega_\text{data}$ and $\omega_\text{bc}$ are a weighting coefficients and $\mathcal{L}_\text{BC}$ is an additional loss term that enforces the boundary conditions.
-For inverse problems \cite{raissi2020science,esspresso2021flow}, the term $\mathcal{L}_\text{BC}$ is usually not included in the objective function.
-However in this work, the region of interest $\Omega_{\text{obs}}$ contains walls ($z=0$ and $y=0$) and boundary conditions are considered as additional data whose influence on the solution is investigated.
+For inverse problems \cite{raissi2020science,espresso}, the term $\mathcal{L}_\text{BC}$ is usually not included in the objective function.
+However in this work, the region of interest $\Omega_{\text{obs}}$ contains walls ($z=0$ and $y=0$) and boundary conditions are considered as additional data.

 To conclude this section we define the term $\mathcal{L}_\text{data}$ in the \emph{LAT case} for which the training dataset $\mathcal{D}^{\text{LAT}}$ is composed of spanwise-averaged density measurements.
 The loss term is expressed as~: